Darren E. Dahl , PhD

 Undergraduate Christian education is unique in its explicit commitment to transformation.
 We find this expressed well at the beginning of Hans-Georg Gadamer's "Truth and Method" where the first words come from the poet Rilke: "Catch only what you've thrown yourself, all is / mere skill and little gain; / but when you're suddenly the catcher of a ball / thrown by an eternal partner / with accurate and measured swing / towards you, to your center, in an arch / from the great bridgebuilding of God: / why catching then becomes a power: / not yours, a world's."
 Gadamer's great treatise brings to light the moment of summons and appropriation that is at the heart of transformative Christian education.
 In all genuine experiences of learning we are summoned to be open to the Other who animates a deep spiritual and intellectual tradition dedicated to the formation of selves in community.
 Such a summons requires, in turn, a moment of appropriation.
 This is the crucial - and exciting! - moment when the student takes up for herself the content of this summons and speaks it anew in her own voice.

-I am originally from southern Saskatchewan and have spent the better part of my adult life in Saskatoon, with a detour through southern Ontario for my graduate studies.
+I am originally from southern Saskatchewan and have spent the better part of my adult life in Saskatoon, with a detour through southern Ontario for graduate studies.
 Before coming to Briercrest, I was an Adjunct Professor at St. Thomas More College and a Senior Fellow in the Classical, Medieval, and Renaissance Studies Program at the University of Saskatchewan.
-My research is focused on modern and contemporary European philosophy, with a special interest in philosophy of religion within the phenomenological and hermeneutical traditions.
-When I'm not at my desk, you will find me golfing, hiking, or watching a British mystery with my wife Kate, who is an author and educator.
+If I were asked, I would say that my favourite past time is golf, my favourite fictional person is Hercule Poirot, and my favourite real person is my wife Kate, who is a published and award-winning author of short stories and an avid reviewer of books.

 Ph.D., McMaster University (2011)